 In his role as chair of the 77-member group, Mr Warburton is urging the Government to support plans to enshrine the “Agent of Change” principle into planning law.

-In his letter (a copy of which is attached) to Communities and Local Government Secretary Sajid Javid, Mr Warburton warns of the threat facing many smaller and grassroots music venues across the UK.
+In his letter to Communities and Local Government Secretary Sajid Javid, Mr Warburton warns of the threat facing many smaller and grassroots music venues across the UK.

 Mr Warburton says that, while live music contributes £1 billion a year to the UK economy and music tourists generate £4 billion in spending, there are “some worrying signs” facing the music business.